OpenLogos/OpenLogos.github.io/docs/SAL_02a_basic_concepts.rst

 One can map easily from NL to SAL.
 In effect such mapping is precisely what a user does when he or she assigns a SAL code to a new entry in a TermBuilder session.

 TermBuilder assists the user in this coding/mapping with a variety of options.
-See the SAL Coding Tips section below.
-TODO
+See the SAL Coding Tips section.

 SAL is a Taxonomy